luisitobarcito/GSM_lib/README.md

 "./examples/train_example_from_tensor_filelist.m"

-For a demo script thattrains a normalization model, "./examples/normalize_example_tensor_filelist.m"
+For a demo script that takes a trained model and gives back the normalized responses run:
+"./examples/normalize_example_tensor_filelist.m"